DragonsDom/website/amenities.md

 ## Taxi (to Pecs, Hungary)

-We have the contact of a taxi driver in Pecs (Roland) who can arrange transport to / from Zmajevac for around 35-40k HUF (~100 EUR)
+We have the contact of a taxi driver in Pecs who can arrange transport to / from Zmajevac for around 35-40k HUF (~100 EUR)

-Contact a Dragon for details.
+Contact Roland on alfoldiroland46@gmail.com

 ## Restaurant Josic